Meet the Title IX Team

-Privileged Employees are prohibited from sharing information obtained in the context of a professional helping relationship without the expressed permission of the person receiving services, unless a specific exception applies in accordance with local, state and federal laws.
-Privileged Employees are: (1) professionally licensed counselors whose primary role is to provide clinical services to ENC community members through the Brickely Counseling Center, (2) specifically designated College Chaplains whose primary role is to provide Pastoral Counseling and are licensed to do so, and (3) licensed medical staff whose primary role is to provide medical and health and wellness services to ENC community members through the Brickley Health and Wellness Center.
+Confidential Employees are prohibited from sharing information obtained in the context of a professional helping relationship without the expressed permission of the person receiving services, unless a specific exception applies in accordance with local, state and federal laws.
+Confidential Employees are: (1) professionally licensed counselors whose primary role is to provide clinical services to ENC community members through the Brickely Counseling Center, (2) specifically designated College Chaplains whose primary role is to provide Pastoral Counseling and are licensed to do so, and (3) licensed medical staff whose primary role is to provide medical and health and wellness services to ENC community members through the Brickley Health and Wellness Center.

 “I want to talk to someone who won’t tell the College that it happened to me.”

 At ENC, specifically designated Private Employees will not report information that identifies the complainant, however, they are required to report non-identifying aggregate data to the Title IX Coordinator.
 Aggregate data includes general information about the incident(s) Title IX Harassment or Gender-based Discrimination such as the nature, date, time, and general location of the incident(s).
 The purpose of this report is to identify patterns or systemic problems related to gender-based harassment or discrimination at ENC.

 NOTE: When required by law or by court order, or when required to avert a serious threat of danger to a person or property, any of the above employees may reveal otherwise confidential information, including the identities of reporter and victims of alleged sexual misconduct.

 Massachusetts state law specifically requires certain individuals to report incidents to law enforcement or to the appropriate state official when the victim of alleged abuse or neglect is under the age of 18, disabled, or over the age of 60.